eerohele/tab/README.md

 - Click opaque objects (`#object[...]`) to view datafied versions of them (provided that they implement `clojure.core.protocols/Datafiable`).

 > **Note**
-> UI is subject to change while Tab is in alpha.
+> UI controls are subject to change while Tab is in alpha.

 ## Examples